Technology in the Classroom

-Access to the library collection is available to students through the library automation system Destiny where students may search the collection, identify resources, place items on hold, and renew.
+Access to the physical and electronic library collections is available to students through the library automation system Accessit.
+Students may search the collection, identify resources, place items on hold, and renew items previously checked out.

-Students have access to several ebook collections: Overdrive offers one-to-one circulation of high interest fiction and non-fiction as well as e-audiobook titles to mobile devices including laptops, smart phones, ereaders and tablets; other ebook platforms such as Destiny Discover, ABC-Clio ebooks, and Gale Virtual Reference Library offer unlimited access to resources for use in research.
+Students have access to several e-book collections: Overdrive offers one-to-one circulation of high interest fiction and non-fiction as well as e-audiobook titles to mobile devices including laptops, smart phones, e-readers and tablets; other e-book platforms such as Salem Press, ABC-Clio e-books, EBSCOHost e-books, and Gale e-books offer unlimited access to resources for use in research.

-LibGuides allows librarians to curate particular collections which guide students as they are assigned research as part of the curriculum.
-The UA library subscribes to and provides access to many general and subject specific databases for use in research.
+LibGuides allows librarians to curate collections of materials which guide students as they are assigned research as part of the curriculum.
+The UA library subscribes to and provides access to many general interest and subject specific databases for use in research.
 All databases are accessible remotely with single sign-in access for ease of use by the students.

 In U.S. History Class, students use the Ford Theater website and WeVideo to make videos using Lincoln’s speeches, and to create movie trailers of events in history.

 College Counseling uses Naviance to transmit school supporting documents to colleges, to create surveys for students and parents, to post scholarships and other announcements, visits from colleges, to register students for AP exams and practice PSAT, SAT, and ACT test opportunities, to create reports for admission and scholarship data.

 Microsoft Surface Hubs (2S model) are available in every classroom on campus!
 The Hubs allow students at home to feel included by allowing them to get the feel of being in the classroom while at home.
 The Hubs face the entire classroom, their peers, and their teacher.
 Teachers use them as an interactive whiteboard, while also interacting with the students on campus and at home.